 “For the best.”
 God, how she hated Martin.
 But that wasn’t the point.
 She had to get him back.

 “Sorry.
 Looking for someone and didn’t see you.”
-The guy who’d bumped into Jennifer was the hottest she’d ever seen.
+The guy who’d bumped into her was the hottest she’d ever seen.
 Though he did have a nasty-looking scar on one cheek.
-But after he helped Jennifer to her feet he sat on the curb, put his head in his hands, and started to sob.
+After he helped Jennifer to her feet he sat on the curb, put his head in his hands, and started to sob.